Task Management

 In the realm of tasks and task lists, having an Inbox is a common practice.
 This is a dedicated list where you can keep unsorted todos, temporary items, or tasks that need to be organized and dispatched to other lists later.
 An inbox serves as a convenient place to store things you plan to address in the future.

 Notebooks does not require you to use an inbox, but it does give you the option to designate any of your existing books as Default Inbox.
-This way, you can choose where your unsorted tasks and temporary items will automatically be stored.
-You have multiple options to set a Default Inbox:
+This way, you can choose where extracted tasks, unsorted tasks and temporary items will automatically be stored.
+You have multiple options to set a Default Inbox.

 • In Notebooks‘ settings, navigate to Tasks > Default Inbox and select the book or list that you want to use as your inbox.

-• tap and hold the title of a book in the list and choose Use as Inbox from the context menu, or
+• Tap and hold the title of a book and choose Use as Inbox from the context menu.

-• right click a book in the outline and choose Use as Inbox from the context menu, or
+• Right click a book in the outline and choose Use as Inbox from the context menu.

 Send Selected Text to your Default Inbox (iPhone and iPad)